sergeybruhin/dynamic-robots/README.md

 ```

 ### Set robots blade files directory

-If you want to change robots.txt for production environment just add **production.blade.php** with robots.txt content to **resources/views/robots** and that's it.
+If you want to change robots.txt for production environment just add **production.blade.php** with robots.txt content
+to **resources/views/robots**.

 ```php
 return [
     /**